5 Ways to Reduce Stress — And Why Your Skin Depends On It

 It’s no secret that we all feel the weight of stress from time to time.
 Whether it’s the seemingly never-ending pile of urgent work on your to-do list or trying to juggle family time with life admin, we’re all susceptible to feeling overwhelmed and inundated.

 Yet, while most of us know that prolonged stress can harm your physical and mental health, did you know it can also have a devastating impact on your skin health?
-Whether you’re struggling to find balance or are simply looking for practical tips to take back control of your day and keep stress to a minimum, here are our go-to five tips to help reduce unwanted stress in your life.

 As our body can’t differentiate between a life-threatening situation and a looming work deadline, the body’s response to stress is all the same.
 When you’re stressed or anxious for a prolonged period, your body releases more cortisol.
-When stressed, a flood of adrenaline and cortisol is sent from your brain to your body, increasing your heart rate and blood flow to your organs — a vital reaction when entering fight or flight mode.

 With more cortisol rushing through your body, you’ll likely experience an increase in corticotropin-releasing hormone (CRH).
 CRH is suggested to increase oil production in your sebaceous glands, which, when excessive, can clog your pores and result in acne.